Code-Institute-Submissions/mari-code-l-brands_mg_FebResub/README.md

 -   Footer
 -   Comparison of each related products
 -   Hotline
--   Online Char service
+-   Online Chat service
 -   More payment options with Bitcoin aswell
--   More Information in reaadme file about the site
+-   More Information in readme file about the site
--   To use Balsamiq wireframes
+-   More testing
+-   Sending E-mails to customers

 ## **Technologies Used**